 Previously, he was the Associate Publisher and Editor-in-Chief of HarperInformation, a division of HarperCollins that included HarperBusiness.
 His editorial career has also included positions at William Morrow, Doubleday, and St. Martin’s Press, and his first job was as School and Library Publicity Assistant at G.P.
 Putnam’s Sons, which was then a privately held small publishing company.
 He later moved to Putnam’s Editorial department under the leadership of Editor-in-Chief Phyllis Grann.

 Among the many bestselling books he edited and published before joining Penguin Group were Good to Great by Jim Collins; Die Broke by Stephen Pollan and Mark Levine; The Dilbert Principle by Scott Adams; The HP Way by David Packard; and Swim with the Sharks without being Eaten Alive by Harvey Mackay.
-He has also published many prominent conservatives, including Newt Gingrich, Ross Perot, Bob Dole, Margaret Thatcher, Donald Rumsfeld, Marco Rubio, Mike Huckabee, Ben Carson, and Ann Coulter.
+He has also published many prominent conservatives, including Newt Gingrich, Ross Perot, Bob Dole, Margaret Thatcher, Donald Rumsfeld, Ben Carson, and Marco Rubio.

 Vice President, Deputy Publisher, and Marketing Director